LNPLH/LNPLH/README.md

 - 👋 Hi, I’m @LNPLH
-- 👀 I’m interested in aprender
+- 👀 I’m interested in aprender pensamento computacional
-- 🌱 I’m currently learning pensamento computacional
+- 🌱 I’m currently gostando das aulas
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...